 - Verticals occur every 24" instead of 6".
 Fewer verticals means it’s less affected by high winds.

 - 33% less expensive per linear ft.

 To InstallThe same “unroll and then unfold” process applies to all electrified nets.
 Minimal strength or skill needed (and no tools).
 Requires strong support support posts such as 11/16" FiberRods are useful at corners, curves and ends.
 You will need a fence energizer to electrify the net.

 Even for new users, it takes less than 10 minutes to go from out-of-the-box netting to installed fence.
 And it’s durable!
 Nets last over 10 seasons if used and stored properly.
 (Its mortal enemy is errant lawn mowers!)

 - If the fence is near trees, check fences after high winds for fallen branches.
 (This should be done with all fences.)

 - Check the posts from time to time.
-Posts may become loose or lean in the soil (occurs in wet clay soils when wind blows the fence back and forth).
-To correct this, just move it over 1".
+They may become loose in the soil (occurs in wet clay soils when wind blows the fence back and forth) or begin to lean.
+To correct this, just move the post over 1" and reset it.